Yeavering: Landscape

-Strong winds persistently blow through the area from a west or south-westerly direction, often reaching level 8 (gale) and sometimes 12 (hurricane force) on the Beaufort Scale.

 Prehistoric settlement

 Mesolithic, Neolithic and Bronze Age settlement

 Archaeological discoveries have shown that humans were living in the Glen Valley during the Mesolithic period.
 Such Mesolithic Britons were hunter-gatherers, moving around the landscape in small family or tribal groups in search of food and other natural resources.
 They made use of stone tools such as microliths, some of which have been found in the Glen Valley, indicating their presence during this period.

 In the later Neolithic and Bronze Age periods, humans living in Britain settled down in permanent communities and began farming to produce food.
 There is evidence of human activity in the valley dating from this period too, namely several 'ritual' pits and cremation burials.

 Iron Age and Romano-British settlement

 The Yeavering site had seen human settlement before the Early Mediaeval period.
-The area was settled during the British Iron Age, when a hill fort was constructed on the Yeavering Bell hill.
+The area was settled during the British Iron Age, when a hillfort was constructed on the Yeavering Bell hill.
 This fort was the largest of its kind in Northumberland, and had dry stone walls constructed around both of the Bell's peaks.
 On the hill, over a hundred Iron Age roundhouses had been constructed, supporting a large local population.
 The tribal group in the area was, according to later written sources, a group known as the Votadini.

 In the 1st century CE, southern and central Britain was invaded by the forces of the Roman Empire, who took this area under their dominion.
 The period of Roman occupation, known as Roman Britain or the Roman Iron Age, lasted until circa 410 CE, when the Roman armies and administration left Britain.
 Romano-British artefacts have also been found in relation to these roundhouses, including two late Roman minimi and several shards of Samian ware.

 Archaeologist Brian Hope-Taylor believed it likely that by the 1st century CE, the settlement at Yeavering Bell had become "a major political (tribal or sub-tribal) centre, either of the immediately surrounding area or of the whole region between the rivers Tyne and Tweed (in which there is no other monument of comparable character and size.)"